The best unconventional Christmas songs are a fantastic way to shake up your playlist after weeks of listening to Santa Baby on repeat.

 11. Wake Up, Wake Up: Matt Wertz

-There’s something about Christmas which seems to work perfectly with the sound of trumpets.
-Maybe it’s because many of us associate more classical orchestras with some popular festive tunes.
+There’s something about Christmas that seems to work perfectly with the sound of trumpets.
+Maybe it’s because many of us associate more Christmas classical orchestras with some popular festive tunes.
 Perhaps it’s because trumpets elicit a feeling of joy in many of us.

 12. Don’t Shoot Me Santa: The Killers

-The song was originally a charity record created to raise funs for the anti-AIDS campaign.
+The song was originally a charity record created to raise funds for the anti-AIDS campaign.